Benegamer/PyBot-Discord/Readme.md

     -youtube_dl
     -random

-You also need to run main2.0 as Administrator!
+You also need to run *main2.0.py* as Administrator!

-Ignore the Errors in the Console they are Features:)
+Ignore the Errors in the Console they are Features :)

 ---

-V 1.0
+**V 1.0**
 Bot is running

 ---

-V 1.1
+**V 1.1**

 Put a shell script as starter

-Fixed some minor issues
+-Fixed some minor issues

-Fixed bot not replaying with !playurl
+-Fixed bot not replaying with *!playurl*

+---

-Future Feature:
+Future features:
-    Cleanup of old songs
+- Cleanup of old songs

 ---